 "Verily I say unto you, This generation shall not pass, till all these things be fulfilled" (Matthew 24:34).

-- Though the word "generation" (genea G) has a range of Biblical meanings, it consistently refers to a time span of a single human generation. - This reveals that the eschaton is not "delayed" indefinitely. - The noted events signal when this sequenced timetable begins.
+- Though the word "generation" (genea G) has a range of Biblical meanings, it consistently refers to a time span of a single human generation.7 - This reveals that the eschaton is not "delayed" indefinitely.